Our School Uniform

-Navy trousers (any material except denim)
+- Navy trousers (any material except denim)

-	- Navy skirt or pinafore (any material except denim)
+- Navy skirt, culottes or pinafore (any material except denim)

 - Navy or white socks or navy tights

-	- Black, brown or navy shoes with a sensible low heel (NOT higher than 2 cms).

-	Children wearing unsuitable shoes, boots or muddy shoes will be asked to change

-	into their PE plimsolls.
-(Please ensure that your child can tie their own laces

-	if you buy them lace up shoes)
+- Black, brown or navy school shoes (not trainers) with a sensible low heel (NOT higher than 2 cms).
+Children wearing unsuitable shoes, boots or muddy shoes will be asked to change into their PE plimsolls.
+Please ensure that your child can tie their own laces if you buy them lace up shoes.

-	Pupils may wear navy trouser shorts (not sports shorts) and white or blue polo

-	shirts or plain white or blue tee-shirts (no logo).
-Pupils may wear a blue

-	gingham or striped school dress.
+Pupils may wear navy trouser shorts (not sports shorts) and white or blue polo shirts or plain white or blue tee-shirts (with or without logo).
+Pupils may wear a blue gingham or striped school dress.

 Pupils may wear a sun hat.

 Instead of school shoes pupils may wear sandals in the summer.
-These must fully

-	support the foot and should be a suitable style and colour which is in-keeping

-	with the school shoes expectation, with a low heel.
-Trainers, flip-flops or

-	crocs are not suitable footwear for school.
+These must fully support the foot and should be a suitable style and colour which is in-keeping with the school shoes expectation, with a low heel.
+Trainers, flip-flops or crocs are not suitable footwear for school.

-	It is very important that all pupils have a suitably warm coat, gloves and a hat

-	in the colder months and especially throughout winter.
-Please ensure these and

-	named.
-If boots that are higher than the ankle are worn, the pupil must have a

-	pair of shoes or plimsolls to change into in school.
+It is very important that all pupils have a suitably warm coat, gloves and a hat in the colder months and especially throughout winter.
+Please ensure these and named.
+If boots that are higher than the ankle are worn, the pupil must have a pair of shoes or plimsolls to change into in school.